GitLab Handbook Usage

 Beyond being “handbook first,” we are also “public handbook first.”
 When information is internal-only, it should be captured in the internal handbook, but we default to the public handbook for anything that can be made public.
 This ensures that everyone has access to any information that can be SAFEly shared.
 This supports the GitLab values, including transparency, efficiency, and results.
 It also protects against the internal handbook becoming a home for information that should otherwise be public or a conflicting or duplicative source of truth.

-When asked during an INSEAD case study interview (shown above) about challenges related to being all-remote, GitLab co-founder and CEO Sid Sijbrandij provided the following reply.
+When asked during an INSEAD case study interview (shown above) about challenges related to being all-remote, GitLab co-founder Sid Sijbrandij provided the following reply.

 The biggest problem is GitLab not working handbook first.
 We have an amazing handbook that allows us to collaborate, onboard new people, and think collectively.